20€ off on SILVER, GOLD and PLATINIUM passes, only until November 25th 2022!

 Marineland regularly welcomes beneficiaries from the charity, ISATIS, whose aim is to support people with mental health problems.
 Marineland hosts them for a work placement as part of their employability project

-Since 2019, Marineland has been inviting the educational institutes of the Alpes Maritimes and specialised charities for a day of discovery at Marineland to celebrate International Autism Awareness Day.
-On this occasion in 2019, the park's employees showed their support by wearing the colour blue, the symbol of autism. #Tousenbleu
+Since 2019, Marineland invite each year the educational institutes of the Alpes Maritimes and specialised charities for a day of discovery at Marineland to celebrate International Autism Awareness Day. #Tousenbleu

 Marineland offers invitations to its parks to local schools and charities every year.
 Each year, more than 3,600 invitations are offered.